 In general, North Carolina law recognizes the validity of electronic or digital signatures for contracts or other legally binding documents (N.C.
 Gen. Stat. § 66-58.1, et seq.).
-However, for a public agency like UNC Charlotte to accept electronic or digital signatures, several criteria must be met.
+Federal law, including the Family Educational Rights and Privacy Act (FERPA) (34 C.F.R. § 99.30(d)) and the Electronic Signatures in Global and National Commerce Act (E-SIGN) (15 U.S.C. § 7001, et seq.), also accepts as valid electronic or digital signatures.
+However, for a public educational institution like UNC Charlotte to accept electronic or digital signatures, several criteria must be met.

 Please adhere to the following guidelines when contracting with another entity or receiving any forms or documentation requiring a signature.
 If you have questions about the acceptability of any signature, contact the Office of Legal Affairs (7-5732).

 When negotiating a contract, both parties must agree that utilizing digital or electronic signatures is acceptable for the particular agreement.
 Therefore, if any unit head or supervisor does not want to accept a digital or electronic signature from the other party, he/she may make that decision for the unit and require hardcopy documents with original handwritten ink signatures.

 - A handwritten signature on a document is valid, including when the entire document is scanned or faxed to the university.

 - A graphic image of a signature placed on a document using secure software that verifies the identity of the user on the other end (e.g. DocuSign) is valid.

 - Marks, initials, or checkboxes provided through an online form that is accessible only after inputting one’s NinerNet credentials and is tied to that individual’s NinerNet account are valid (for student or employee signatures).